yoshidayasutaka/mcp/src/cost-analysis-mcp-server/README.md

 # Cost Analysis MCP Server

-MCP server for analyzing AWS service costs and generating cost reports
+MCP server for generating upfront AWS service cost estimates and providing cost insights

+**Important Note**: This server provides estimated pricing based on AWS pricing APIs and web pages.
+These estimates are for pre-deployment planning purposes and do not reflect the actual expenses of deployed cloud services.

 ## Features